-Tumblers are lightweight and robust drum made from plastics and mounted on supporting bars with a handle to turn it around.
+Tumblers are lightweight and robust drums made from plastics and mounted on supporting bars with a handle to turn them around.
 It is suitable for cold composting as it is difficult to main the high temperature needed for hot composting.

 If you are planning to do Vermicomposting then you need to have access to worms.
-Most of the times ground contain natural worms to help you with the composting process.
+Most of the time ground contains natural worms to help you with the composting process.

-Eisenia Foetida (Red Worms) are the best worm for Vermicomposting.
+Eisenia Foetida (Red Worms) is the best worm for Vermicomposting.
 It is an efficient eater and will eat the organic waste and excrete its own weight every day.

 These worms are mostly found in the livestock manure which generates enough warmth and nutrients to keep them alive.
 You may get it from suppliers of compositing services or municipalities.

 Make sure to get the Red worm as other worms will not be good for Vermicomposting.
-For worm composting, you use moistened bedding materials and bury your organic waste under it.
+For worm composting, you use moistened bedding materials and bury your organic waste under them.

 There are several different types of compost bins based on the design and the amount of organic waste you will be composting.

-Compost bins work by holding the organic waste and help retain the heat in the compost pile.
-Building your own compost bin is a fun and some common types of compost bins are:
+Compost bins work by holding the organic waste and helping retain the heat in the compost pile.
+Building your own compost bin is fun and some common types of compost bins are:

 Trash Can Bin

-Wire bins are circular fence held together by rope or welding.
-These are the small size fences for a small amount of compost.
-The wire keeps the air flowing and also not let the garbage fall and spread around.
+Wire bins are circular fences held together by rope or welding.
+These are the small-size fences for a small amount of compost.
+The wire keeps the air flowing and also does not let the garbage fall and spread around.

 Wood Pallet Bin